Did you know that your health begins in your digestive system?

 Yet the ways and means to prevent this buildup, and potentially not only colon but other cancers to begin to grow are so simple, and require only a bit of attention on our part!

-The three primary things just happen to be three primary keys to your overall wellness, the correct amounts on a daily basis of water, fiber, and do not forget exercise (yes, even for your digestive health!).
+In addition to consuming fermented foods, the 3 primary keys to your overall digestive health consist of a healthy daily serving of vegetables, water, and fiber.
+And do not forget exercise – yes, it’s crucial even for your digestive health!

 So pay close attention, it is never too late to turn things around.
 If you are overweight or even if not, think about this.
 Even if you think you are healthy.

-You should be concerned if your digestive health is not good, because this can be a warning sign that you are not only accumulating toxicity, but even getting less nutrition into your system to counteract that toxicity.
+You should be concerned if your digestive system is giving you warning signs, such as chronic gas, stinky stools, and bloating.
+These are signs that you are not only accumulating toxicity, but even getting less nutrition into your system to counteract that toxicity.

-Paying attention to your body is a must, and taking the proper steps to ensure your health is a must for preventing serious chronic disease in the future!
+Paying attention to your body is a must for preventing serious chronic disease in the future!